wggRobotic/.github/profile/README.md

 Lino’s job is to work on the hardware with Florian Schäff and constructing the rover.

 - **Christopher Zech**:
-Since he is quite talented and interested in math and programming, he is focused on all informatics and mathematical aspects as well as programming and the software.
+Since he is quite talented and interested in math and programming, he focuses on all the informatics and mathematical aspects as well as programming and the software.
 He works closely together with Friedrich, Jonas and Daniel.

 - **Friedrich Worch**:
 Friedrich is also one of our programmers, so he helps the others with the software and spend his time on developing the code for our robot.